ylieder/ruffruleannotator/README.md

 pip install ruffruleannotator
 ```

-## Annotate Ruff configurations
+## Usage
 The tool automatically recognizes ruff configs inside `pyproject.toml` and `ruff.toml`.
-Currently the entries `select`, `ignore`, `fixable` and `unfixable` inside the lint section of the Ruff config are supported for annotating and sorting.
+The entries `select`, `ignore`, `fixable` and `unfixable` inside the Ruff lint section of the config are supported for reformatting.
 All other parts of the file stay unchanged.

-Execute tool inside project root directoy:
+Execute the tool inside project root directory:
 ```shell
 ruffruleannotator
 ```